bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 makes sense.
 Currently this is entirely up to the AS to decide when to issue these, but maybe the client should signal that it can receive these handles as part of the request?
-The new "token flags" construct in {{request-token-flags}} almost gets at that, but for a different part of the  request structure.
+The new "token flags" construct in {{request-resource-flag}} almost gets at that, but for a different part of the  request structure.
 Since the client is the component that will know if it's in a position to make use of such reference handles in the future (like a mobile app) or if it's just going to evaporate